Cost-Aware Model Orchestration for LLM-based Systems: Performance Evaluation

 \subsection{Experiment Setup}

-We evaluate our energy-adaptive model selection framework in comparison to a prominent popularity-driven method, JARVIS, and a knowledge-based method, Name-Only.
-Using JARVIS as a representative case study is sufficient to demonstrate the inefficiency of popularity- and knowledge-driven model selection and to evaluate the benefits of introducing quantitative, energy-aware decision-making.
+We evaluate our proposed cost-aware model selection framework by evaluating its effectiveness in comparison to existing prominent model selection methods.

-\textbf{Hardware.} All experiments ran on a single NVIDIA RTX 6000 Ada GPU (50 GB VRAM), on an Ubuntu 20.04.6 LTS.
-The system uses NVIDIA driver 535.247.01 (CUDA runtime 12.2).
-The CUDA toolchain is nvcc 11.8 (11.8.89) with GCC 9.4.0.
+\textbf{Hardware.} All experiments ran on Ubuntu 20.04.6 LTS using a single NVIDIA RTX 6000 Ada GPU (50 GB VRAM), with NVIDIA driver 535.247.01 (CUDA 12.2), on an Intel Xeon Gold 5418Y host.

-\textbf{Software.} We evaluate within the JARVIS framework, used as a representative LLM-orchestrated AI system that leverages multiple ML models.
-The model selector and the energy budget tracker are implemented in Python.
-The energy budget tracker is a separate, parallel-running process, while the model selector that communicates with the tracker makes per-request model choices.
+\textbf{Software.} We perform the evaluation within the JARVIS framework.
+The model selector and the cost budget tracker are implemented in Python.
+The cost budget tracker is a separate, parallel-running process, while the model selector that communicates with the tracker makes per-request model choices.
 Inference is executed by the framework's built-in execution engine.
-To reduce variance, we disable background services unrelated to the experiment and maintain a fixed software environment across all runs.

 \textbf{Model Selection Methods.} We compare three model selection policies within the identical JARVIS pipeline: